pixie-io/docs.px.dev/content/en/05-reference/01-admin/04-deploy-options.md

 - `“vizier-updater-dep"`
 - `“app"`

+## PEM Memory Usage

+Pixie deploys its PEMs as a DaemonSet on your cluster in order to collect and store telemetry data.
+The default memory limit is 2Gi per PEM.
+The lowest recommended value is [1Gi](/installing-pixie/requirements/#memory) per PEM.
+You have the option to configure this value via the `--pem_memory_limit` flag in the CLI/YAML (`--set pemMemoryLimit=<limit>` in Helm).

 ## Data Access

 You can configure Pixie's data access mode in order to control what data can be displayed when executing a script.